 1.1.
 Agreement.
-These terms of service and licence agreement for SpatialOS (“Agreement”) sets out the terms governing your use of the Software and Services.
+This terms of service and licence agreement for SpatialOS (“Agreement”) sets out the terms governing your use of the Software and Services.
 By accessing the Software, you agree to the terms of this Agreement.
-You agree that you are at least 13 years old.
-If you are between 13 and 18 years old, you agree that your legal guardian has reviewed and accepted these terms and is happy for you to use the Software and Services.
+You agree that you are at least 18 years old.
 The Agreement is a legally binding contract between you, either individually or if applicable on behalf of your corporate entity/employer (“you” or “Developer”) and Improbable Worlds Limited (incorporated in England) with company number 08070525 whose registered office is at 10 Bishops Square, London, E1 6EG, UK (“us”, “we” or “Improbable”).

 1.2.
 Purpose.
 The purpose of this Agreement is for you to develop and test your own software products using the Software and Services, in accordance with Improbable’s rules, guidelines, policies and requirements and together with any other purposes or uses which the parties may agree in writing.